tildeleb/heapsort/README.md

 Minimizing Key Compares
 -----------------------
-For Heapsort there is technique first discovered by Floyd and mentioned in Kunth to minimize key compares by moving one of the compares out of the main loop in the siftup.
-I would have liked to explore this but I ran out of time to do so.
-Also, the technique requires set/get access to the vector of pointers and the Go Interface I used only provides SWAP and not a COPY operation.
-The C version of the Interface I designed has operations for get and set so my plan was to explore this optimization in C first to see if the expected speedup of 15-20% can be realized.
+There is technique first discovered by Floyd and mentioned in Kunth to minimize key compares by moving one of the compares out of the main loop in the function siftup.
+I would have liked to explore this optimization but I ran out of time to do so.
+Also, the technique requires set/get access to the vector of pointers and the Go Interface I used only provides Swap and not a Set/Get or Copy operations.
+The C version of the Interface I designed has operations for Get and Set so my plan was to explore this optimization in C first to see if the expected speedup of 15-20% can be realized.

 Avoiding Function Call Overhead
 -------------------------------
 Since "interfaces" are used in both the Go and C versions of the code there are many indirect function calls.
 If the key compare function call can be inlined this overhead can be eliminated.
-It would be interesting to see how much overhead is due to function calls.
-With the C version macros and tweaking gcc could be used to explore various options for inlining.
+It would be interesting to see how much overhead is due to indirect function calls.
+With the C version, macros and tweaking gcc could be used to explore various options for inlining and optimization.

 Hitting Processor Caches
 ------------------------
 The difference between a L1 cache hit and a worst case complete memory miss is at least 1000:1 if not 10,000:1 or higher.
-Neither the 16 MB or 1.2GB dataset fit in any of the processor caches on my laptop but it might be possible to find a AWS instance with larger caches, maybe large enough to hold the entire 16 MB dataset.
-This would be interesting to explore.
+Neither the 16 MB or 1.2GB dataset fit in any of the processor caches on my laptop but is possible to find an AWS instance with larger caches, probably large enough to hold the entire 16 MB dataset.
+This would be an interesting option to explore.

 In addition all of the record data are accessed indirectly via pointers in a vector.
 In theory the data could be stored in a single flat vector and offsets used to avoid the indirection.
 This *might* improve memory performance but it's not clear how much the indirection hurts and how much the indirect pointers pollute the various caches.